p32929/siin/README.md

 2. Host the JSON file in https://gist.github.com/ or https://www.npoint.io/ or https://pastebin.com/ or anywhere you like
 3. Get the URL
 4. Run SIIN CLI as Admin
+    > If you have downloaded the EXE file from the release, just run the exe file as administrator

+    > If you have installed siin using cargo, start CMD ( command prompt ) as administrator then run siin
 5. Paste the URL and Hit enter
 6. Done!!!